Here are some interesting Norway Facts which were chosen and researched by kids especially for kids.

 More countries will be added shortly too.

-Picture credits on this page: Topimages by Henning W. Smith, Emanuela and , Geiranger Fjord by emanuela (arancia.org) at sxc.hu; Caribou by Garrisonphoto.org;
+Picture credits on this page: Images by SXC.hu and Shutterstock.com, Geiranger Fjord by emanuela (arancia.org) at sxc.hu; Caribou by Garrisonphoto.org;